 2. UpdraftPlus Backup and Restoration

 UpdraftPlus is the best free backup solution out there.
-Before we switched to real-time backups we used Updraft on a number of websites to backup on a regular basis.
+Before we switched to our own backup solution for us and our clients we used Updraft on a number of websites to backup to an external location on a regular basis.
 It’s really simple to setup and you can schedule it to backup off-site to services such as Amazon S3, Dropbox, Google Drive etc.

 3. Wordfence Security